 Please note: All prizewinners must complete appropriate IRS (Internal Revenue Service) forms to receive disbursement of prize monies.
 Payments of $1,500 or more may be subject to North Carolina or Federal withholding.

 Prize Award eligibility is conditional upon authorization for employment in the United States, or otherwise eligible to receive payment under state and federal laws.

-A panel of distinguished musicians and collegiate educators will serve as jurors for the preliminary round.
-Based on recordings submitted, jurors will select the overall top 6 applicants via a blind adjudication process to compete at a public event held as part of An Appalachian Summer Festival’s 2020 season.
-In the event that one of the finalists selected cannot compete in the final round, 2 alternates will be named.
+A panel of distinguished musicians, conductors, and collegiate educators serve as jurors for the preliminary round.
+Based on recordings submitted, jurors select the overall top six (6) applicants via a blind adjudication process to compete at a public event held as part of An Appalachian Summer Festival’s 2024 season.
+In the event that one of the finalists selected cannot compete in the final round, two (2) alternates are named.

 In the final live round of the competition, a panel of prominent symphony conductors will select a First Place, Second Place and Third Place Winner.
 The decision of the judges is final.
 In addition, the competition audience will select an “Audience Choice Award Winner.”